Generic filters

 • Control the flow of information

-• Ensure dissemination of the correct content in an accurate and timely manner, and
+• Ensure dissemination of the correct content in an accurate and timely manner

 • Properly restrict sensitive information